haiyanghee/st-haiyang/README.md

 - delkey
 - newterm
 - dracula
+- scroll
+    - scroll can resize st screen
-- scroll (disable the shortcuts for scrolling in scroll, use the patch scrollback instead!!)
+    - disable the shortcuts for scrolling in scroll, use the patch scrollback instead!!
 - scrollback
     - scrollback mouse altscreen
     - scrollback mouse altscreen increment